 A wobble board is a useful piece of kit to have.
 It is a flat board that you stand on with a semi-spherical bottom.
 By balancing on this you strengthen the ankle and improve proprioception (balance).

-Heel toe balance (play video)
+Heel-toe balance (play video)

-The heel toe balance exercise, sometimes called a tandem stance is designed to start to work on proprioception and balance.
+The heel-toe balance exercise, sometimes called a tandem stance is designed to start to work on proprioception and balance.

 This is a good build-up to wobble board work.
-The athlete stands with the involved foot immediately behind the other foot, with the toes touching the front heel as shown.
-This position should be held for 30 seconds without losing balance.
+The athlete stands with the involved foot immediately behind the other foot, with the toes touching the front

-Heel toe walking (play video)
+Heel-toe walking (play video)

-Heel toe walking is a great exercise for the ankle and calf muscles.
-It will strengthen all muscles of the lower leg, as well as help improve proprioception or balance.
+Heel-toe walking is a great exercise for the ankle and calf muscles.
+It will strengthen all muscles of the lower leg, as well as help, improve proprioception or balance.